 Currently in Medical School

 Written by Valory Vailoces in 2013.
 Valory attended Lakeland Montessori Schools for 9 years, from the first year the school opened until she started high school.
-She currently attends the International Baccalaureate Bartow high school:
+Valory went on to graduate from the International Baccalaureate Bartow high school and is currently in medical school:

 “It is true that we cannot make a genius.
 We can only give to teach [the] child the chance to fulfill his potential possibilities.” – Maria Montessori